biocodellc/ontology-data-pipeline/README.md

 2. Reasoning

-    This step uses the [ontopilot](https://github.com/stuckyb/ontopilot) project to perform reasoning on the triplified data in the triplifier step, in conjunction with logic contained in the provided ontology.
+    This step uses the [ROBOT](http://robot.obolibrary.org/) project to perform reasoning on the triplified data in the triplifier step, in conjunction with logic contained in the provided ontology.

 3. Data Formatting

-    This step takes the provided [sparql query](#fetch_reasoned.sparql) and generates csv files for each file outputted in the Reasoning step.
+    This step takes the provided [sparql query](#fetch_reasoned.sparql) and generates csv files for each file outputted in the Reasoning step using [ROBOT](http://robot.obolibrary.org/).
 If no sparql query is found, then this step is skipped.

 ## Config Files